 Once the application has been submitted you will be asked to display a notice for five days in the premise the alfresco application relates to.
 This notice will invite comments and detail how representations can be made.
 We will provide you with a decision within five working days following the expiry of the notice.
 Application documents will be shared for consultation purposes.

-Consent will be granted free of charge during the summer of 2021.
-If you already have a licence in place, permission will be automatically extended by the period which is offered free of charge to all businesses.
+Successful applicants will be granted a licence free of charge until September 2022.
 If you wish to make changes over this period you need to fill out the same form.
 We will notify you when it is time for renewal.

 If you intend to use the stall area on The Rows, you will be required to carry out an additional risk assessment complying with Building Control Regulations regarding railing height, electrical testing and recognition of safety issues caused by bad weather.